 Table of Contents

 How Does the Sponge Work?

-How to Use the Sponge
+How Does One Use the Sponge?

 Inserting the Sponge

 - The sponge will unfold and cover the cervix once released.
-You should be able feel that the cervical sponge is situated flush against the cervix.
-The string loop side should be facing out so that it tightly covers the cervix.
-Slide your fingers around the edges of the sponge to check its orientation and fit.
-The walls of your upper vagina will hold the sponge in place.
+One should be able to feel that the contraceptive sponge is situated flush against the cervix.
+The string loop side should be facing out (towards the vaginal opening) so that the cervix is tightly covered by the sponge.

 How Long Should the Cervical Sponge Be Left In?